PipedreamHQ/pipedream/components/google_ads/README.md

 The Pipedream components interact with Google Ads API through Pipedream's proxy service, which handles authentication and developer token requirements.

-The components accept a standard Google Ads API request object with the following structure:
+The component accepts a standard Google Ads API request object with the following structure:

 ```javascript
 const googleAdsReq = {